sejal-123/Leetcode_problems/README.md

-This repository contains leetcode problems solved using Java and mysql...
+This repository contains leetcode problems solved using Java and mysql..